Injured reserve list

 The injured reserve list (abbr.
 IR list) is a designation used in North American professional sports leagues for athletes who suffer injuries and become unable to play.
-The exact name of the list varies by league; it is known as "injured reserve" in the National Football League (NFL) and National Hockey League (NHL), the "injured list" in the Canadian Football League (CFL), and the injured list (historically known as the "disabled list") in Major League Baseball (MLB).
+The exact name of the list varies by league; it is known as "injured reserve" in the National Football League (NFL) and National Hockey League (NHL), the "injured list" in the Canadian Football League (CFL), the injured list (historically known as the "disabled list") in Major League Baseball (MLB) and Major League Soccer (MLS), and the "PUP List" in World Wrestling Entertainment (WWE).
 The National Basketball Association (NBA) does not have a direct analog to an injured reserve list, instead using a more general-purpose "inactive list" that does not require a player to be injured.

 Injured reserve lists are used because the rules of these leagues allow for only a certain numbers of players on each team's roster.
 Designating a player as "Injured/Reserve" frees up a roster spot, enabling the team to add a new replacement player during the injured athlete's convalescence.
+Injured reserve can be for serious injuries or illnesses.

 NHL rules

 A player may be placed on injured reserve if he is unable to participate due to illness or injury, provided that the player had passed the club's initial physical examination at the start of the season.
 To qualify for the IR due to injury, that injury must be sufficient (in the opinion of the team's medical staff) to render the player unable to participate for the seven days following that injury.
 Once placed on IR, the team may then replace the player on their roster.
-The player on IR may not return to active play for seven days, although they may participate in non-competitive events such as practice, meetings, etc.
+The player on IR may not return to active play for seven days, although they may participate in non-competitive events such as practice, meetings, etc. the NHL also has an LTIR (Long-Term Injured Reserve) list, for long term injuries. the LTIR list requires the player to be out of play for 24 days AND 10 games.